MonicaaDu/Disaster-Response-Project/README.md

 2. Run the following command in the app's directory to run your web app. python run.py
 3. Go to http://0.0.0.0:3001/

-## Additional Matreial
-- ETL Preparation Notebook: data processing step by step
-- ML Pipeline Preparation Notebook: Machine Learning Model step by step

 ## Licensing, Authors, Acknowledgements
-[Udacity](https://www.udacity.com) for providing an amazing Data Science Nanodegree Program [Figure Eight](https://appen.com) for providing the relevant dataset to train the model
+- [Udacity](https://www.udacity.com) for providing an amazing Data Science Nanodegree Program
+- [Figure Eight](https://appen.com) for providing the relevant dataset to train the model